 Skip to content

 The Wiltanendi ... becoming stronger program was a two year pilot program which began in January 2007.
-This program aimed to reduce drug use among young Indigenous people.
+This program aimed to reduce drug use among young Aboriginal people.
 For the purposes of the program 'drugs' referred to alcohol, inhalants, over the counter, prescription, and illicit substances.

 The program was funded jointly by the Government of South Australia and the Alcohol Education and Rehabilitation Foundation, and led by Drug and Alcohol Services South Australia.

 Australian Indigenous HealthInfoNet abstract